I present three examples to demonstrate how the MMMM can be applied to analyze spatial, network, and aggregation problems.

 # LSTAT = percentage working-class population

-1. Residual spatial effect: \(Y = XB + \lambda Wu + \epsilon\).
-This model is labeled spatial error model because the residuals of other spatial units enter the regression equation.
+1. Residual spatial effect: Y=XB+λWu+ϵY = XB + \lambda Wu + \epsilon.
+This model is called the spatial error model because it incorporates the residuals of other spatial units into the regression equation of the focal unit.

-2. Exogenous spatial effects: \(Y = XB + WXB + \epsilon\).
-This model is labeled the spatial lag-x model because the covariates of other spatial units enter the regression equation.
+2. Exogenous spatial effects: Y=XB+WXB+ϵY = XB + WXB + \epsilon.
+This model is called the spatial lag-x model because it incorporates the covariates of other spatial units into the regression equation of the focal unit.

-3. Endogenous spatial effect: \(Y = \rho WY + XB + \epsilon\).
-This model is labeled the spatial autoregressive model because the outcomes of other spatial units enter the regression equation.
+3. Endogenous spatial effect: Y=ρWY+XB+ϵY = \rho WY + XB + \epsilon.
+This model is called the spatial autoregressive model because it incorporates the outcomes of other spatial units into the regression equation of the focal unit.

 More information on those models and combinations of them can be found in Gibbons, Overman & Patacchini 2015.